 Postgraduate study is hard work but hugely rewarding and empowering.
 The Master of Māori Visual Arts will push you to produce your best creative work grounded in a deep understanding of Māori or indigenous visual culture.
 Your supervisors will challenge, guide, disrupt and support you, but most importantly they will help you develop your own unique creative practice.

 The College of Creative Arts at Massey University is world class.
-It is ranked in the top 100 by QS University rankings, and in 201 was ranked first in Asia Pacific for design concept by Red Dot, and is NASAD approved as Substantially Equivalent.
-The College was also shortlisted for the 2015 international Reimagine Education Awards for curriculum innovation.
+It is ranked in the top 100 by QS University rankings, and in 201 was ranked first in Asia Pacific for design concept by Red Dot.
+The College is NASAD approved as Substantially Equivalent.

 We welcome applications from suitably qualified international students.
 It is recommended that international students apply at least three months before the start date to allow for processing.